For more information, please contact Carole Greisdorf.

 Businesses whose employees participate in Leadership Plano benefit from participants’ newfound knowledge of the city.
 Emerging leaders will add to their leadership toolkit, developing personal skills that will contribute to their role in the workplace.
 More experienced leaders will also benefit from finding new opportunities to serve the community and learning firsthand about vital local issues.
 All participants will expand their network and build strong individual connections to the community, making them more committed leaders.

 The City of Plano benefits from the development of a source of high-quality leaders with broadened perspectives prepared to address issues critical to Plano’s future.
-The success of the program can be measured by the number of Leadership Plano graduates who currently serve the community in volunteer and elected positions.
+The success of the program can be measured by the hundreds of Leadership Plano graduates who currently serve the community in volunteer and elected positions.

 The ideal candidate: